Family trip to Dharamshala

 Dharamshala has an airport close by called the Kangra Airport at Gaggal.
 We took a flight from Delhi to arrive at this airport which cost somewhere around INR 4500/- to INR 5000/-.
 From there, the drive to the hotel was very short and comfortable considering we were with kids.

 However, you can also choose to travel by bus or train.
 It is very well connected by buses and trains from Delhi, Chandigarh, and other parts of North India.
 Many choose to self-drive from Delhi or Chandigarh to this place.
 You can make your own travel plan via this link on Make my trip – Travel to Dharamshala.

 Best time to Visit Dharamshala

 The best time to visit Dharamshala is in summer.
 Summers in Dharamshala are from March to July, so plan your travels accordingly.

 In winter, the best time to visit Dharamshala is in the month of December to February.

 With flight tickets booked, hotels booked, insurance purchased and packing done, all that remained was to have a great family trip to Dharamshala and Dalhousie!

-Places to visit in Dharamshala and Dalhousie
+Things to do in Dharamshala and Dalhousie

 We started by visiting the Norbulingka Institute in Dharamshala.
 The Institute has been built to preserve and promote Tibetan art and train the artisans.
-The Japanese themed gardens had a peaceful vibe with water flowing everywhere, and the green trees surrounding the area.
+The Japanese-themed gardens had a peaceful vibe with water flowing everywhere, and the green trees surrounding the area.
 You can buy souvenirs from the shop selling Tibetan artifacts.

 The kids tried meditating inside the temple on the campus, which was pretty successful considering the raucous bunch!
 We also tasted delicious Thukpa in Norbulingka cafe.